When your dog is diagnosed with a disease that requires diet change, a vet may recommend a prescription dog food brand.

-There are times when your dog will need a significant change in his diet, whether due to allergies, new or older health conditions, sensitive stomach or other reasons.
+Sometimes your dog will need a significant change in his diet, whether due to allergies, new or older health conditions, a sensitive stomach, or other reasons.

 If you (and your pet) are in this position, start by looking into veterinary products and over-the-counter solutions for different dog food diets before deciding what's right for you and your dog.